ibm-cloud-docs/cephaas/iam_access-fusionaas.md

 1. In the {{site.data.keyword.cloud_notm}} console, go to **Manage** > **Access (IAM)** > **Authorizations**.
 2. Click **Create**.
-3. For the source service, select **Fusion as a Service** (software-defined-storage).
+3. For the source service, select **IBM Fusion as a service** (software-defined-storage).
 4. For the target service, select **{{site.data.keyword.openshiftlong_notm}}** (containers-kubernetes).
 5. Assign the **Administrator** role.
 6. Click **Authorize**.
 7. Repeat steps 2-6 for **{{site.data.keyword.satellitelong_notm}}** as the target service.

-These authorization policies enable Fusion as a Service to provision and manage compute infrastructure on your behalf.
+These authorization policies enable IBM Fusion as a service to provision and manage compute infrastructure on your behalf.

 ## IAM roles and actions
 {: #iam-roles-actions}

-Review the following tables that outline what types of tasks each role allows when you're working with the Fusion as a Service service.
+Review the following tables that outline what types of tasks each role allows when you're working with the IBM Fusion as a service service.
 Platform management roles enable users to perform tasks on service resources at the platform level, for example, assign user access to the service and create deployments.
-Service access roles enable users access to Fusion as a Service and the ability to call the Fusion as a Service API.
+Service access roles enable users access to IBM Fusion as a service and the ability to call the IBM Fusion as a service API.

-Fusion as a Service includes both compute resources (OpenShift clusters) and storage resources (volumes, hosts, S3 credentials, certificates).
+IBM Fusion as a service includes both compute resources (OpenShift clusters) and storage resources (volumes, hosts, S3 credentials, certificates).
 The roles apply to both resource types, but specific actions are categorized by resource type.
 For information about the exact actions that are mapped to each role, see [Identity and access management actions mapped to roles](#iam-actions).

 | Platform role |  Description of actions |
 |---------------|-------------------------|